 members of the Third Order at their 2011 National Gathering

-John Berry and Veronica Errington
+John Berry (former Provincial Delegate for the Third Order) and Veronica Errington

 John Berry with some former members of the NCB.